microsoft/vision-ai-developer-kit/samples/official/camera-tagging/README.md

     > Note: this means that if no clients are viewing the stream, ffmpeg will not run and therefore not consume any CPU cycles.
 - The module requires ports 3000-3003 to be used by the website.
 If those ports are in use by other software, there could be a conflict.

-Note:This module currently only supports Chrome browser
+Note: This module currently only supports Chrome browser